futo-org/fcast/receivers/webos/README.md

 The FCast WebOS Receiver is split into two separate projects `fcast-receiver` for frontend UI and `fcast-receiver-service` for the background network service.
 The WebOS receiver is supported running on TV devices from WebOS TV 5.0 and later.

+The TV receiver player is a simplified player compared to the Electron receiver due to functionality being redundant when using a TV remote control or due to platform limitations (https://gitlab.futo.org/videostreaming/fcast/-/issues/21).

 # How to build

 From `receivers/webos` directory: